 Walk around the entire house with a critical eye, making sure the grade (dirt or lawn) slopes away from your foundation and basement walls.
-The ground should slope away from the foundation with a vertical drop of about 8 inches for the first 24 inches of horizontal distance from the foundation wall.
+The ground should slope away from the foundation with a vertical drop of about 8 inches for the first 2 feet of horizontal distance from the foundation wall.
 Regrading the soil around a foundation remedies the problem in many situations.
-This may involve trucking in substantial amounts of soil to reverse the direction of the slope immediately around the foundation wall.
+This can involve trucking in substantial amounts of soil to reverse the direction of the slope.